PoignardAzur/venial/README.md

 Pull requests are welcome.

-My current roadmap is:

-- Find any bugs there might be and fix them.
+I have no intention to work on venial in the near future myself, but I will still merge PRs.

+Some possible improvements:

+- Fixing the function declaration parser.
+- Finding and fixing any eventual bugs.
-- Port other projects from syn to venial and compare compile times.
+- Porting other projects from syn to venial and comparing compile times.
-- Add Github Actions

-On the long term, I'd also like to add parsing for more use cases, while keeping the crate lightweight:

 - Parsing traits.
-- Parsing comma-separated expression lists.
+- Parsing all possible declarations.

-With those, I believe venial would cover virtually all use cases that popular libraries use syn for.